 Health system and plan executives agree that health equity is important, and many of them have made it a strategic priority for 2021.
 Half of the health care CEOs we surveyed said health equity was among their top three organizational priorities for 2021 (figure 1).
 Six respondents said that DEI of the workforce—which we define as one of the dimensions of health equity—was among their top three priorities.

 During our interviews, health care executives told us their leaders were having real conversations, many for the first time, about systemic racism, social justice, and the implications of each on health equity.
-They described organizationwide townhalls and board/leadership meetings dedicated to the topic.
+They described organisationwide townhalls and board/leadership meetings dedicated to the topic.
 They said they believed their leaders were truly listening to problems, looking at data, and designing solutions.
-According to the executives, this contrasts with past discussions at their organizations that were more narrowly around quality of care or hiring, and solutions rarely incorporated direct feedback from those impacted.
+According to the executives, this contrasts with past discussions at their organisations that were more narrowly around quality of care or hiring, and solutions rarely incorporated direct feedback from those impacted.

 —Chief human resource officer, health system